mietek/pol/README.md

 ## 8. Programs that think

 The mystery of consciousness has intrigued philosophers for a long time.
-It now seems apparant that just as life is a result of complex organization, so is consciousness.
+It now seems apparent that just as life is a result of complex organization, so is consciousness.
 It is somehow a byproduct of complex interactions among data.
 Interactions so complex they only occur in mammalian brains.

 Therefore, one way of investigating the mind is to experiment with manipulating data.
 The obvious way to do this is on a computer.
 We now have a program with capabilities previously unattainable.
 Why not use it in such a way as to probe the realm of 'thinking'?
 I don't propose that you become a psychobiologist.
 But you can have a lot of fun, and do some really impressive things with simple extensions to your program.